Simon and Lucy Fraser and the first “Torbrek”

 The birth of the third Torbrek

-In around 1957, Rowley (Edward Rowland) Pym, described in one memoir as a “one armed country fencer” conceived the idea of a high rise residential block on the site of the original Tobreck.
+In around 1957, Rowley (Edward Rowland) Pym, described in one memoir as a “one armed country fencer” conceived the idea of a high rise residential block on the site of Tobreck.
 Whilst some sources state that Pym’s grandmother owned the old house, it was transferred to Torbreck Pty.
 Ltd., the developer, directly from Alice Praeger’s two daughters who had inherited the property in 1950.
-At the time of sale in 1958, there was a mortgagee Dorothy Rowlands, who was possibly a relative of Pym’s.
+At the time of sale in 1958, there was a mortgagee Dorothy Rowlands.
+She or her husband Archibald were possibly relatives of Pym’s.

 Initially Pym had difficulty in generating interest in the project, but his persistence led to Queensland architects Aubery Job and Robert Froud accepting the brief.
 They previously had concentrated on domestic home design and were influenced by both their experience in sub-tropical Brisbane as well as knowledge of developments overseas.
 There are similarities, for example, with Jorge Machado Moreira’s 1952 Antonio Ceppas Building in Rio de Janeiro.
 The plan included a 14 floor tower block and an 8 floor linear garden block in close proximity, the two types of structure proposed by Le Corbusier in his 1925 Plan Voisin for Paris.